Bobby Charles: Early life

-An ethnic Cajun, Charles was born in Abbeville, Louisiana, United States, and grew up listening to Cajun music and the country and western music of Hank Williams.
+An ethnic Cajun, Charles was born in Abbeville, Louisiana, and grew up listening to Cajun music and the country and western music of Hank Williams.
 At the age of 15, he heard a performance by Fats Domino, an event that "changed my life forever," he recalled.

 Career and highlights

 Charles helped to pioneer the south Louisiana musical genre known as swamp pop.
 His compositions include the hits "See You Later, Alligator", which he initially recorded as "Later Alligator", but which is best known from the cover version by Bill Haley & His Comets, and "Walking to New Orleans" and "It Keeps Rainin'", written for Fats Domino.

 "(I Don't Know Why) But I Do" was an early 1960s song that Charles composed, which Clarence "Frogman" Henry had a major hit with, and which was on the soundtrack of the 1994 film, Forrest Gump.
-His composition "Why Are People Like That?" was on the soundtrack of the 1998 film, Home Fries.
+Junior Wells' rendition of his composition "Why Are People Like That?" was on the soundtrack of the 1998 film, Home Fries.

 Because of his south Louisiana–influenced rhythm and blues vocal style, Charles sometimes has been thought to be black, when he was white.

 Charles was invited to play with the Band at The Last Waltz, their November 26, 1976, farewell concert at the Winterland Ballroom in San Francisco.
 In the concert, Charles played "Down South in New Orleans", with the help of Dr. John and the Band.
 That song was recorded and released as part of the triple-LP The Last Waltz box set.
 The performance was captured on film by director Martin Scorsese, but did not appear in the final, released theatrical version.
 Charles did, however, appear briefly in a segment of the released film—in the concert's final song "I Shall Be Released".
 In this segment, his image is largely blocked from view during the performance.
 That song, sung by Bob Dylan and pianist Richard Manuel, featured backup vocals from the entire ensemble, including Charles.

 He co-wrote the song "Small Town Talk" with Rick Danko of the Band.
 "The Truth Will Set You Free (Promises, Promises)" was co-written with Willie Nelson.

 Charles continued to compose and record (he was based out of Woodstock, New York for a time) and, in 1995, he recorded a duet of "Walking to New Orleans" with Fats Domino.

-In September 2020, Bob Dylan featured Charles' song "All the Money" from Charles' 1972 album, Bobby Charles, on Dylan's Theme Time Radio Hour: the Whiskey episode.
+In September 2020, Bob Dylan featured Charles' song "He's Got All The Whiskey" from Charles' 1972 album, Bobby Charles, on Dylan's Theme Time Radio Hour: the Whiskey episode.

-A feature-length documentary film about Charles' life entitled "In a Good Place Now: The Life & Music of Bobby Charles" completed production in 2022 and will be released soon.
+A feature-length documentary film about Charles' life entitled In a Good Place Now: The Life & Music of Bobby Charles directed by David DuBos was completed and released on February 29, 2024 in the United States and September 6, 2024 in Japan.